BuomYian/alx-backend-python/python-generators-0x00/README.md

 The `insert_data()` function checks if an email already exists in the database before inserting.
 This prevents duplicate user records based on email addresses.

+### Python Generators

+Generators are functions that use the `yield` keyword to return values one at a time.
+They are memory-efficient because they don't load all data into memory at once.
+Instead, they generate values on-the-fly as you iterate over them.
+This is especially useful for large datasets.

+**Benefits of Generators:**

+- Memory efficient: Only one item is in memory at a time
+- Lazy evaluation: Values are computed only when needed
+- Cleaner code: More readable than manual iteration with cursors

+### Batch Processing

+Batch processing divides large datasets into smaller, manageable chunks.
+This approach is useful for:

+- Processing large datasets without loading everything into memory
+- Applying filters or transformations to groups of records
+- Improving performance when working with external APIs or services
+- Reducing database load by fetching data in controlled amounts

+The `stream_users_in_batches()` function demonstrates how to efficiently fetch and yield batches of records, while `batch_processing()` shows how to apply filtering logic to each batch.

 ### Error Handling

 All database operations include try-except blocks to catch and report errors gracefully, making debugging easier.